-Here are the top things not to say to the happy couple in the run-up to their big day:
+Here are the top things to not say to the happy couple in the run-up to their big day:

-2. Can my child be your flower girl/bridesmaid?
+1. Can my child be your flower girl/bridesmaid?

 Seriously?
 Just no. The only people to walk up the aisle are the bride, the groom, and perhaps their very closest, very honoured nearest and dearest.
 Don’t embarrass them and yourself with an inappropriate request.

-3. Wow – that’s a really brave choice of dress!
+2. Wow – that’s a really brave choice of dress!

 As a close friend, you have been given the privilege of a preview of the dress.
 No matter the reason why, if you think anything other than ‘WOW!’ (in a good way), then keep your opinions to yourself: the bride has fallen in love with this dress and possibly taken out a small mortgage to afford it.
 Don’t ruin it for her.